lluciiiia/COSC2440_Further_Programming_A2/README.md

 Special thanks to the course instructors for providing guidance and resources for this assignment.
 Additionally, gratitude to all contributors and users who help improve the system through feedback and suggestions.

-Thank you for visiting the Insurance Claims Management System repository.
+Thank you for visiting the COSC2440 Further Programming A2 repository.
 Happy coding! 🎉